jahto/HSLDataKafkaExample/README.md

 Note: uses a lot of memory.
 You might have to increase -Xms and -Xmx.
 Check with -verbose:gc if you have problems.

-### GTFSDataMapper
+### GTFSRTMapper

 Will some day become a general utility to map GTFS-RT data to this projects format.
-Some of the code has already been written in subproject VilkkuDataConnector
+Some of the code has already been written in subproject VilkkuDataConnector.

 ### TrafficDataVehicleTransformer